7 Useful Herbs for People With Type 2 Diabetes

-To prevent this type of diabetes, it is recommended to exercise and eat a healthy diet.
-However, if you want to go further, you should learn about certain herbs that can help you treat type 2 diabetes.
+To prevent this type of diabetes, it’s recommended to exercise and eat a healthy diet.
+However, if you want to go further, you should learn about certain herbs that may help you with the complications of type 2 diabetes.

 Just remember that none of these herbs can stand in for medical treatment.
 It’s about giving your body some extra help, not ignoring medical advice.

-The first herb we’ll tell you about that can help you treat type 2 diabetes is turmeric.
-In Ayurvedic medicine, it is appreciated for its numerous health benefits.
+The first herb we’ll talk about is turmeric.
+In Ayurvedic medicine, it’s appreciated for its numerous health benefits.

-Because it is an anti-inflammatory, turmeric is recommended for arthritis and cardiovascular illnesses.
+Because it’s an anti-inflammatory, turmeric can aid in the fight against arthritis and cardiovascular illnesses.

 Thanks to its active compound, curcumin, it helps lower blood sugar levels.

-All you have to do is consume a bit of turmeric every day to help lower glucose levels and help stop the advance of diabetes.
+All you have to do is consume a bit of turmeric every day to help your body in keeping low glucose levels.

-Another herb that can help with type 2 diabetes is ginger.
-It is associated with the ability to relieve everything from a cold to digestive problems.
+Another herb that can help people with type 2 diabetes is ginger.
+It’s associated with the ability to relieve ailments that go from a cold to digestive problems.

 - A good way to take advantage of the powers of ginger are to take 1/2 teaspoon (2 g) of powdered ginger every day for 8 weeks, on an empty stomach without any other food.

-- Because it is an anti-inflammatory herb, it also helps reduce inflammation in your body, inflammation that can lead to eye problems in people with diabetes.
+- Because it’s an anti-inflammatory herb, it also helps reduce inflammation in your body, inflammation that can lead to eye problems in diabetics.

 Cinnamon can help stabilize blood sugar levels because it reduces the absorption of glucose after eating.
-It also helps lower cholesterol.
+It also helps to lower cholesterol levels.

-- There are two main types of cinnamon, and Cassia is the most effective for lowering glucose.
-However, be careful because taking this variety over a long period of time may cause liver damage.
+- There are two main types of cinnamon, and Cassia is the most effective for lowering blood glucose.
+However, be careful, because taking this variety over a long period of time may cause liver damage.